Dr. Bizvurm AndrásM.D., Msc. Head of Dentistry

 You should not wash your mouth with a mouthwash until the evening of the day of the procedure.
 In the evening you should brush your teeth and clean the operated area (the place of the extracted teeth) with a toothbrush and toothpaste to remove any food residue.
 Starting the next day, you should brush your teeth with a toothbrush and toothpaste after every meal.

-What is the “life-span” of a dental implant?
+What is the likelihood of the rejection of the implant?

 If you are interested, please fill out the form below.